How it all Works

 Students are involved in every aspect of our governance, either as participants or as change-makers.
 This way we ensure that what our membership wants is what we are doing (and how we are doing it).

 Because what's important to us, is you.

 Any student may submit an idea for change through the Ideas Forum.
 Simply submit your Idea about what you want to change, and why, on the website for discussion.
 Ideas will remain live on the site for six months for upvoting purposes, before being removed and archived.
 If the idea reaches 25 votes it will be taken to the Executive Committee.

 Any idea that passes at Executive Committee relating to an operational concern will automatically be actioned by the Officer Trustees, and any ideas that impact upon the wider welfare or educational interests of students will be sent to the Union’s Student Summit for students to vote on.

-Summit is a biannual meeting where 30 students come together to make decisions on behalf of students at Derby.
-These 30 students are based on a combination of your elected Part Time Officers and everyday students who are chosen at random to receive invites.
+Summit is a biannual meeting where a minimum of 21 students come together to make decisions on behalf of students at Derby.
+These students are based on a combination of your elected Student Officers and Reps, plus any student who would like to attend.

 During the meeting the participants discuss decisions that need to be made and ultimately make a vote on it.
 The outcome of the vote determines what the Union will do on that topic going forward.
 This means that every major decision the Union makes is always led by our students.

 As part of the Web Accessibility Regulations we are currently working on creating a more accessible version of our Standing Orders available online.
 If you require any help accessing this document until such time that we can publish a fully accessible version, please contact us at email@example.com